-Between 2020 and 2024 the Council set ambitious tree planting targets, with plans to plant over 25000 new trees and whips in parks and open spaces.
-This formed one of the main ongoing targets set out in the Green Infrastructure Strategy.
-This was achieved by the end of 2024 with 694 new trees and whips being added to the site including 1 community grown tree donated by a local resident and planted in January 2025.
+During 2023-2024 the Council continues to set ambitious tree planting targets, with plans to plant over 5000 new trees and whips in parks and open spaces.
+This forms one of the main ongoing targets set out in the Green Infrastructure Strategy.
+For more information on tree planting locations and species, please see the Council webpages here.